alvarotolentino/dynamic_program/README.md

 ### Example of dynamic programming

-Here some examples of dynamic programming.
+The following are some algorithms that implement the dynamic programming technique.

 * bestsum.rs: Given an array of numbers and a target sum, return the shortest combination of numbers that add up to exactly the target sum.